joshua-d-campbell/nf-GATK_Exome_Preprocess/README.md

 https://www.nextflow.io/docs/latest/executor.html

+## 5. Program versions and dependencies
+This pipeline has been successfully run with the following versions
+  - Picard tools v2.8.0 (requires java v1.8)
+  - GATK v3.5
+  - BWA v0.7.12
+  - FastQC v0.11.3
+  - multiqc v0.9 (using python 2.7.12)

+**Important note:** These programs are currently loaded using the "module load" command.
+However, this will vary from system to system depending on your local setup.
+Therefore you may need to delete these commands and make sure these programs are accessible in your path.

-## 5. File cleanup
+## 6. File cleanup
 This workflow does not currently delete the intermediate bams produced during the various steps.
-There after workflow completion, the follow commands will delete all unnecessary bam and indicies.
+There after workflow completion, the follow commands will delete all unnecessary ".bam" and ".bai" files.

 ```
 rm -fv work/*/*/*.unaligned.bam